 Drones have been a significant topic of discussion in the insurance industry for the past year or so.
 Many insurance companies have already filed their drone usage applications.
-At first glance, drones appear to be valuable assets for claims adjusters, however there are some issues to tackle first.
+At first glance, drones appear to be valuable assets for claims adjusters, however, there are some issues to tackle first.
 What type of barriers could affect this tool’s usefulness for the insurance industry?

 Who’s flying the drone?

 With drones being so new, technology and the law haven’t quite caught up.
 According to King Schools, (experts in aviation training) ‘to legally fly a drone for commercial purposes, the operator must have approval per Section 333 of the FAA Modernization and Reform Act of 2012.’
-Additionally: ‘the person who will operate the drone is required to have at a minimum either a private pilot or sport pilot certificate.’
+Additionally: ‘the person who will operate the drone is required to have at a minimum either a private pilot or sports pilot certificate.’

 So, while claims adjusters possess licensing to adjust claims, they are not qualified to fly drones.
-A private pilot or sport pilot certificate would be an additional expense to your team of adjusters or company.
+A private pilot or sports pilot certificate would be an additional expense to your team of adjusters or company.

 Are drones as good as hiring a claims adjuster?

 While drones can provide accurate data and images of an insured’s property, would that be enough to do part of a claims adjuster’s job?
 When there’s damage to a roof and it is evaluated in person, the adjuster is able to identify and view damage that may not be visible from a photo.
 A drone only inspection would likely not be thorough enough.
 This is especially important when there is a question about damage and/or a coverage issue.

 Prior to your drone taking flight, you must file a flight plan with the FAA.
 While this may be considered a straightforward process, it’s nonetheless still a step that must be completed before a drone may enter the airspace.
 In addition, you’ll have to obtain permission to fly in a residential area.